oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			curl -H "Authorization: Bearer Oracle" http://169.254.169.254/opc/v2/instance/ curl -H "Authorization: Bearer Oracle" http://169.254.169.254/opc/v2/instance/metadata/ curl -H "Authorization: Bearer Oracle" http://169.254.169.254/opc/v2/instance/metadata/<any-key-name>

 			You'll get back a response that includes all the instance information; only the metadata information; or the metadata information for the specified key name, respectively.

+			The combined size of the `metadata` and `extendedMetadata` objects can be a maximum of 32,000 bytes.
 		* `preferred_maintenance_action` - (Optional) The preferred maintenance action for an instance.
 The default is LIVE_MIGRATE, if live migration is supported.
 			* `LIVE_MIGRATE` - Run maintenance using a live migration.
 			* `REBOOT` - Run maintenance using a reboot.